-- A. Transport time is the time which the field EMS Provider estimates considering the mode of transport, weather, traffic, and other variables and incorporates the time from scene departure to hospital arrival. - B. Transport mode (ground versus air) will be determined by the field EMS provider.
-Medical Direction may wish to modify the transport mode. - C. Based on prehospital trauma activity, transport needs and resource availability the ATCC will assist in coordination of patient destinations plus ground and air transport between the onsite EMS provider's, Trauma Centers, and the helicopter service. - D. Should a hospital destination be changed from the original destination chosen at the time of ATCC contact, a CQI will be initiated.
+- A. Transport time is the time which the field EMS provider estimates considering the mode of transport, weather, traffic, and other variables and incorporates the time from scene departure to trauma center arrival. - B. Transport mode (ground versus air) will be determined by the field EMS provider.
+Medical Direction may wish to modify the transport mode. - C. Based on prehospital trauma activity, transport needs and resource availability the ATCC will assist in coordination of patient destinations plus ground and air transport between the onsite EMS providers, Trauma Centers, and the helicopter service. - D. Should a trauma center destination be changed from the original destination chosen at the time of ATCC contact, a CQI will be initiated.
 A quarterly report of all of these issues will be made to the RTAC.

-2. Hospital Destination
+2. Trauma Center Destination

-Hospital destination will be determined by secondary triage evaluation and the current activity status of hospitals in the system at the time the injury occurs.
-The hospital status is tracked by the Emergency Resources display at the ATCC.
-That equipment is described in the component section and details the status of individual resources in the hospital and therefore, the activity status of the hospital.
-Hospitals will usually be either at a green (available), yellow (conditional), or a red (unavailable) status.
+Trauma Center destination will be determined by secondary triage evaluation and the current activity status of trauma centers in the system at the time the injury occurs.
+The trauma center status is tracked by the Emergency Resources display at the ATCC.
+That equipment is described in the component section and details the status of individual resources in the trauma center and therefore, the activity status of the trauma center.
+Trauma centers will usually be either at a green (available), yellow (conditional), or a red (unavailable) status.

-Green status means the hospital has all service line resources available and may receive trauma victims based on location and secondary triage criteria at that time.
+Green status means the trauma center has all service line resources available and may receive trauma victims based on location and secondary triage criteria at that time.
 Green status requirements involve the following.